abhishek-sanwal/Nifty_Realtime/Readme.md

 **Under Development:**

-- **Hidden Entries:** Ongoing work to enhance output by suppressing entries with no change (new entries with change = 0).
 - **Options Trading Trends:** Future features to approximate whether there is active Put or Call buying/writing and analyze the overall trend.

 **Usage:**